logo

 Mahjong Melds Essentials image

 Mahjong is a straightforward game played with 144 tiles.
 Each player receives 13 tiles, while the dealer gets 14.
-The objective is to form a legal hand by creating melds.
-Many players are still learning how to form these melds, so this guide is designed to shed more light on the process.
+The objective is to form a meld by completing a legal hand.
+Many players are still unsure how to form a meld, so this guide is designed to provide them with the necessary information.

-Understanding melds in Mahjong can seem a bit tricky, but we'll break it all down.
-Make sure you read on to grasp all the essential details.
-Let's dive right in!
+Melds in Mahjong can seem a bit complex, but we'll break everything down.
+Players should read through to grasp all the essential details.
+Let's get started.

-Your hand in Mahjong is made up of melds, which are collections of mahjong tiles that can be a pong, a kong, a chow, or eyes.
-You can create melds by drawing a tile from the wall or by claiming another player's discard.
-Different mahjong rules dictate which player has priority for a discard and whether a meld must be revealed or kept hidden.
+Your hand in Mahjong contains melds, which are collections of mahjong tiles that can be a pong, a kong, a chow, or eyes.
+You can create melds by drawing a tile from the wall or claiming another player's discard.
+Depending on how the meld is formed, there are mahjong rules that dictate which player has priority for a discard and whether the meld should be revealed.

-• You can form a pong using any suited or honor tiles.
+• A pong can be formed using any suited or honor tiles.

-• Bonus tiles are set aside and cannot be used for a pong, as there aren't three identical bonus tiles available.
+• Bonus tiles cannot be used for a pong as they are set aside, and there aren't three identical bonus tiles in the set.

-• The key is that the three tiles must be exactly the same.
+• The tiles must be exactly the same.

-• A pong can either be kept hidden (concealed) or revealed (exposed).
+• A pong can be either concealed (hidden) or revealed (exposed).

-A kong is declared when you have a full set of four identical tiles.
-It's essentially a pong with an extra tile.
-Here are the three ways you can form a Kong:
+A kong is a complete set of four identical tiles.
+It's similar to a pong but with an extra tile.
+Here are the three ways to form a kong:

-• Hidden Kong: If you have three identical tiles and then draw a fourth matching tile from the wall, you can declare a hidden kong.
-The meld is then revealed by placing two tiles in the center and two on either end, oriented with specific faces up and down.
+• Hidden Kong: A player can declare a kong if they have three identical tiles and draw a fourth matching tile.
+To do this, they reveal the meld by placing two tiles in the center and two on either end, facing up and down respectively.

-• Exposed Kong: You can complete an exposed kong using a discarded tile if it matches three other identical tiles in your hand.
-You'll display your three tiles face-up and then place the claimed discard either face-down next to the set or on top of the center tile.
+• Exposed Kong: A player can take a discarded tile to complete a kong if they have three matching tiles in their hand.
+The player then displays their three tiles face up and places the claimed discard either face down next to the other three face-up tiles or on top of the center tile.

-• Exposed Kong from an Exposed Pong: If you have an already exposed pong and later draw the fourth matching tile from the wall, you can declare a kong.
-You'd place the fourth tile on top of the center tile of your pong, or arrange all four tiles face-up in a row.
-You cannot claim a discarded fourth tile to complete a pong into a kong; it must be drawn.
+• Exposed Kong from an Exposed Pong: If a player has an exposed pong and later draws the fourth matching tile from the wall, they can declare a kong by placing the fourth tile on top of the centerpiece of the melded pong or by arranging all four tiles face up in a row.
+A player cannot claim the fourth tile from a merged pong if another player discards it; it must be drawn from the wall.

-• After forming a kong, you must draw an extra tile from the end of the wall and then discard one tile.
+• When a kong is formed, the player must draw an additional tile from the end of the wall and then discard a tile.

 • Kongs are worth gathering to gain extra points and prevent opponents from the option to get certain tiles.